EddySetyan23/EddySetyan23/README.md

 -
 - 📫 How to reach me: **edgar.setyan23@gmail.com**
 -
-- ⚡ Fun fact: I have been coding since I was 14!
+- ⚡ Fun fact: My dream project is to build an AI that can generate the perfect playlist for any mood.

 <h3 align="left">Connect with me:</h3>